-Employees and Directors are required to participate in compliance training programs to ensure that they remain up-to-date regarding relevant legal and industry developments, as well as ethical practices.
+Employees and Directors are required to participate in compliance training programs to ensure that they remain up to date regarding relevant legal and industry developments, as well as ethical practices.
 Ansell provides focus specific compliance training each year.
-In FY18, Ansell launched global online anti-trust training for all email enabled employees, as well as providing targeted internet security training and sexual harassment training.
+In FY19, Ansell provided global competition law training, anti-trust training and patent policy and procedures training.